tzachar/local-highlight.nvim/README.md

 # local-highlight.nvim

-Using a combination of treesitter and regexes to highligh uses of word under the cursor.
+Using regexes and extmarks to highligh uses of word under the cursor.

 # Performance